adam2392/adam2392.github.io.old/content/pages/home.md

 ## Personal Background

 I'm originally from Los Angeles, CA and consider myself a true CA native even though I wasn't born there.
 I have a range of hobbies, including, but not limited to: running, gymming (weight lifting), reading, hacking, traveling and photography.

 ## Technical/Soft Skills

 As an engineer, I consider myself an expert in Matlab and Python, being able to work with Numpy, Pandas, Scipy, Keras/Tensorflow, Pytorch and more.
+I am skilled with Cython for optimizing speed in Python.
 I am familiar with Bash, Javascript, HTML, CSS, C/C++, MongoDB and SQL.
 I have experience with Django, Pelican web frameworks.

 I like building stuff with Arduino, and Raspberry Pi; I've made a self-driving toy car using an ultrasound sensor and setup a hacked-version of Alexa using Raspberry Pi.
 As a data analyst, I have experience with PBS/SLURM scheduling systems and GNU parallel.